amichaikafka/Directed-graph/README.md

 ## Classes
 ### node_data
-This class implements node_data interface represents the set of operations applicable on a node (vertex) in a (directional) weighted graph.
+This class  represents the set of operations applicable on a node (vertex) in a (directional) weighted graph.

 ### DiGraph